lingochamp/FileDownloader/README.md

 | getEtag(void):String | Get current ETag on header
 | getAutoRetryTimes(void):int | Get the number of times to automatically retry
 | getRetryingTimes(void):int | Get the current number of retry
+| isSyncCallback(void):boolean | Whether sync invoke callbacks of FileDownloadListener directly on the download thread

 #### `FileDownloadListener`